-By examining the history of the region, we will also hopefully develop a greater understanding of how the Northwest came to be the way it is today and the issues it faces in the 21st century.
+By examining the history of the nation's foreign relations, we will also hopefully develop a greater understanding of how the present status of the U.S. on the international stage came to be and the issues it faces in the 21st century.

-Your responsibility over the quarter is to complete all readings and assignments on time and become familiar with the narrative of Pacific Northwest History as presented in the readings and class meetings.
+Your responsibility over the quarter is to complete all readings and assignments on time and become familiar with the narrative of U.S. foreign relations history as presented in the readings and class meetings.
 You will also be asked to develop skills in historical thinking, to learn how to analyze primary and secondary sources, to make arguments and interpretations from them, and to critically evaluate the interpretations that other historians have made.
 In addition, you will be working on your communication skills, especially writing.